openhab/openhab-docs/installation/linux.md

 sudo apt-get install openhab-addons
 ```

-It's recommended to pin the openhab version (and openhab-addons) version to prevent unexpected breakage by accidentally updating openHAB.
+It's recommended to pin the openhab version (and openhab-addons version) to prevent unexpected breakage by accidentally updating openHAB.
-This can be done by specifying the version, e.g.
+This can be done by specifying the version when using the install command, e.g.
 ```shell
 sudo apt install openhab=4.0.1 sudo apt install openhab-addons=4.0.1
 ```

-To get a list of all available version you can use
+To get a list of all available versions you can use
 ```shell
 apt list -a openhab
 ```